LiorZ/hdac8_thesis/thesis.rst

 ..

 ..
-(DONE) ORA: highlight substrates in table
-..
+ORA: why put failures first? put the ones with best scores first!]

-	**Are there any more deacetylation sites?** We were interested to see whether our protocol can capture additional deacetylation sites that aren't known yet.
-For that, we trimmed the SMC3 sequence to short peptides , 6 residues, wherever there was a lysine ( in format identical to the YYK(ac)YYY format, see Figure :ref:`smc3seq`).
+	**Are there any more deacetylation sites?** We were interested to see whether our protocol can capture additional deacetylation sites that are not known yet.
+For that, we trimmed the SMC3 sequence to short peptides 6 residues long, wherever there was a lysine (in format identical to the YYK(ac)YYY format, see Figure :ref:`smc3seq`).

 .. figure:: images/peptide_collection_arrows.png
 	:scale: 55%

-	:label:`smc3seq` From each possible acetylation site (each lysine in SMC3 sequence) we created a peptide as input to our protocol to find putative deacetylation sites
+	:label:`smc3seq` Approach for the identification of additional HDAC8 sites in SMC3 using FlexPepBind: For each possible acetylation site (e.g. each lysine in the SMC3 sequence) we created a peptide as input to our protocol and calculated the binding ability of that peptide sequence to HDAC8.
+Low-scoring peptides were predicted to be putative deacetylation sites.

 ..

-	Results from the minimization version of our protocol indicate that there are 13 additional possible deacetylation sites, assuming these sites undergo acetylation in the first place. see table in *HDAC8 and CdLS syndrome* in the supplementary material.
+	Results from the minimization version of our protocol indicate that there are 13 additional possible deacetylation sites, assuming these sites undergo acetylation in the first place (see Table in *HDAC8 and CdLS syndrome* in the supplementary material).
+..
+ORA: include them here, not in supmat - and combine with data on mutation etc]

+..
+ORA: add here title: SMC1A]

 	Mutations in the SMC1A protein account for ~ 5.. of the cases of CdLS, and several mutations in a number of patients have been reported [24]_.
 We tested whether any of these mutations are known acetylation sites, and whether these acetylation sites might be deacetylated by HDAC8.